 07. Back it up

-It sounds obvious, but hit Save as often as possible: the last thing you want is for your computer to crash and you to lose all your work, hours before a crucial deadline.
+It sounds obvious, but hit Save as often as possible: the last thing you want is for your computer to crash and lose all your work, hours before a crucial deadline.
 As your project progresses, create a new folder for each key phase and go to File>Save As, using numbers as your filenames.

-That way, you aren't just overwriting the file and can shuffle back through versions if you need to double back on yourself later.
+That way, you aren't just overwriting the file and can shuffle back through versions if you need to double-back on yourself later.
 Invest in a decent hard drive, too.
 Your sanity will thank you.